 - Wash and dry your hands.
 Put on medical gloves.

-- Loosen the tape around the old dressing.
+- Loosen the tape around the old bandage.

-- Clean the incision if your doctor told you to do so.
-(See instructions below.)
+- If your doctor told you to do so, clean the incision.

 - Inspect the incision for signs of infection.